Top 40 Software Testing Interview Questions

 Testing metrics include defect detection percentage (DDP).
 A testing procedure’s efficacy can be determined by calculating the ratio of flaws found before release and the number of errors noted after a customer uses the software.

-For example, suppose the QA found 70 flaws throughout the testing cycle, and the client reported 20 additional ones after the release.
+For example, suppose the QA found 70 flaws throughout the testing cycle, and the client reported 20 more after the release.
 DDP therefore would be: 70/(70 + 20) = 72.1%

 38. What is meant by latent defect?

-Unable to be found by a user, a latent defect is a concealed flaw in software or an application.
+Unable to be found by a user, a latent defect is a concealed software or application flaw.
 Since the requirements will never be completed, the application will not fail.

 39. What are the benefits of test reports?